-Scott E. Hein recently retired as the E.W.
+Scott E. Hein recently retired from his role as the E.W.
 Williams Centennial Bank Chair in Finance at Texas Tech University.
 He also served as the faculty director of the Texas Tech School of Banking, a position he has held for the most part since 1987.
-Hein is also a member of the faculty of the Graduate School of Banking at Colorado and the Southwest Graduate School of Banking at SMU, as well as a director on the Board of FinPro Inc.
+Hein is also a member of the faculty of the Graduate School of Banking at Colorado and the Southwest Graduate School of Banking at SMU, as well as a director on the board of FinPro, Inc.

-Before coming to Texas Tech University in 1983, Professor Hein was a senior economist at the Federal Reserve Bank of St. Louis.
-Professor Hein has also served as a consultant to the Federal Reserve Bank of Dallas and a visiting scholar at the Federal Reserve Bank of Atlanta.
+Before coming to Texas Tech University in 1983, Scott was a senior economist at the Federal Reserve Bank of St. Louis.
+Scott has also served as a consultant to the Federal Reserve Bank of Dallas and a visiting scholar at the Federal Reserve Bank of Atlanta.

-(On a more personal note, Scott was diagnosed in 2006 with stage 4 melanoma cancer.
-Through the grace of God, wonderful support from friends, family and caregivers he is still a “cancer survivor”.)
+On a more personal note, Scott was diagnosed in 2006 with stage four Melanoma cancer.
+Through the grace of God, wonderful support from friends, family and caregivers he is still a “cancer survivor.”